-A shareholder that is a corporation may appoint one or more individuals to act as its representative(s) and to vote in person at the meeting (provided that if two or more representatives are appointed they do not do so in relation to the same shares).
-The representative should bring to the meeting evidence of his or her appointment, including any authority under which it is signed, even if previously given to the Share Registrar.
+A shareholder that is a corporation may appoint an individual to act as its representative and to vote at the meeting in accordance with the Corporations Act.
+The representative should submit evidence of his or her appointment, including any authority under which it is signed, to the Share Registrar prior to the AGM, unless previously given to the Share Registrar.